 - Cutting mat (not shown)

 - Grosgrain or satin ribbon (not shown)

 - ½" wide non-roll elastic (not shown)

 You will only need to cut one piece of fabric and one piece of elastic!

-With right sides together and print direction going down, pin and sew the right edges.
-There is no need to finish the raw edges as swimsuit material won’t unravel.
+With the right sides together and print direction going down, pin and sew the right edges.
+There is no need to finish the raw edges as the swimsuit material won't unravel.

 Secure a safety pin to one end of the elastic and insert it into the casing.

 To prevent the elastic from slipping into the casing while you feed the elastic in, secure the end of the elastic with another safety pin to the inner seam.

 Once both ends of the elastic meet, overlap them ½" and pin in place.
 Then sew over this area several times.

 Now it's time to close the opening with your machine.